 Tips for profitable pig farming in Kenya

-What makes you a successful pig farmer?
-This post will guide you on how to start a pig farm and raise high quality animals.
+Are pigs profitable in Kenya?
+In this post we guide you on how to start a pig farm and raise high quality animals.
 To make money in the pork farming, you need to observe the good agriculture practices (GAPs) for raising pigs.
-The key practices you must combine are summarized in the list below.

 - Draw an investment plan